Top 9 Things to Do in Nairobi, Kenya

 Get face-to-face with the world’s tallest land mammal

 At the foot of the Ngong Hills, the Giraffe Centre is dedicated to rescuing endangered Rothschild giraffes.
-While the main focus is on protecting and increasing the wild population, injured or orphaned giraffes may stay at the center for care.
-A few that cannot return to the wild become life-long residents.
+Injured or orphaned giraffes stay at the center for care before being returned to the wild.
+A few that cannot return become life-long residents.

 From the second story of the visitors’ center, you can get an eye-to-eye view of one of these gentle giants.
 But beware—long-term residents are so comfortable with people, they may want to “kiss” you!